 Although most auto accidents generally involve more than one party, not every crash will include another driver.
 Many situations could cause you to be in a single-car accident, and these types of collisions are more common than you may realize.
 When you’re in a single-vehicle accident, you might assume you’re automatically at fault and that you have to pay for your own damages.

 That isn’t necessarily always the case.
 Sometimes, you have a right to recover from another party that causes your single-vehicle accident.
 It’s crucial for drivers to understand the legalities and options for recovery after single-car auto accidents to ensure they are protected if ever in this situation.
-Here’s what to know about single-car collisions and liability.
+Our team of experienced Las Vegas and Summerlin car accident attorneys have prepared all you need to know about using your medical insurance after an auto accident.

 What Is a Single-Vehicle Accident

 A single-vehicle accident is any accident that causes damage to only one vehicle.
 Even if another driver may have contributed to the accident taking place, if your crash involves only your automobile and no one else’s, it’s considered a single-vehicle accident.